rossanx/git-tutorial/README.md

   * `git commit -m "Updated openconfig-telemetry-types.yang version number and revision information."`
   * `git push`

-**STEP 11 - Collaborator wants to incorporated new changes in his local copy
+**STEP 11 - Collaborator wants to incorporate new changes in his local copy**
   * Now you know how to complete this step, complete it!

-**STEP 12 - Adding more collaborators to github project
+**STEP 12 - Adding more collaborators to github project**
   * Settings -> Manage access -> Invite a collaborator
   * Now each invited collaborator must accept the inviation to join the repository's list of collaborators